John Volken: Lift the Children

 At this time, Volken travelled to Africa with the goal of helping the continent's destitute children.
 After seeing first-hand the terrible plight of so many orphans, he formed Lift the Children, a registered charitable organization whose mission is to help the most destitute by providing them with food, housing, and education- with the ultimate goal that they become fully self-sufficient.
 Currently, Lift the Children sponsors over 70 orphanages.

 John Volken Academy

 Back home, Volken researched areas of social neglect where he could make a lasting difference in North America.
 The result was the founding of the John Volken Academy- a long term residential drug and alcohol addiction recovery program for young men and women.
 The program is free of charge to those who are committed to change their lives and helps students advance their education and develop the life-skills needed to stay sober and become contributing members of society.
-The academy currently has campuses in British Columbia, Arizona, and Washington.
+The academy currently has campuses in Arizona, Utah, and Washington.